Prestwich

-Historically part of Lancashire, Prestwich was the seat of the ancient parish of Prestwich-cum-Oldham, in the hundred of Salfordshire.
-The Church of St Mary the Virgin—a Grade I listed building—has lain at the centre of the community for centuries.
+Within the boundaries of the historic county of Lancashire, Prestwich was the seat of the ancient parish of Prestwich-cum-Oldham, centred around the Grade I listed Church of St Mary the Virgin.
+In recent times, it has grown in popularity as a commuter town of Manchester, being consistently named one of the best places to live in the UK by The Sunday Times, and has been nicknamed the 'new Didsbury' in comparison with the affluent suburb in the south of the city.

 The oldest part of Prestwich, around Bury New Road, is known as Prestwich Village.
-There is a large Jewish community in Prestwich which, together with neighbouring Whitefield, Cheetham Hill, Crumpsall and Broughton Park, forms the second-largest in the United Kingdom.
+There is a large Jewish community in Prestwich which, together with neighbouring Whitefield, Broughton and Crumpsall, makes up the second largest Jewish community in the UK outside London.

-History

 Toponymy

 Prestwich is possibly of Old English origin, derived from preost and wic, which translates to the priest's farm.
 Another possible derivation is priest's retreat.
 Wic was a place-name element derived from the Latin vicus, place.
 Its most common meaning is dairy-farm.

 The township was variously recorded as Prestwich in 1194, Prestwic in 1202 and Prestewic in 1203.